Dwarvesforge/thorin/doc/src/functions/is/t_is_even.md

 # t_is_even

-Returns true if the given number is even, false otherwise.
+Return true if the given number is even, false otherwise.

 ### Parameters